ssnell227/FCHI-production/src/pages/index.md

     image: /img/yaroslav-muzychenko-0x7rt228sgm-unsplash.jpg
   carousel2:
     title: We pride ourselves on our attention to detail
-    text: so that you can be confident in your home inspection results.
+    text: so you can be confident in your home inspection results.
     image: /img/06-18-2016-53-.jpg
   carousel3:
     title: Same-week availability with real-time online booking